Recent Patient Updates

 - 4.8% Fundraising

-Additionally, every gift given through Brian's profile goes to a designated fund for CURE Kenya and can only be used for expenses related to the care of kids in Kenya.Need to know more about CURE's finances?
+Additionally, every gift given through Hope's profile goes to a designated fund for CURE Uganda and can only be used for expenses related to the care of kids in Uganda.Need to know more about CURE's finances?

 Why I Support CURE